ycpcs/cs496-spring2014/labs/lab01.md

 > http://localhost:8081/

-The servlet that handles both forms of request is defined in the class **edu.ycp.cs496.lab01.servlets.Op**, and is accesed via the path **/op** as described below.
+The servlet that handles both forms of requests is defined in the class **edu.ycp.cs496.lab01.servlets.Op**, and is accesed via the path **/op** as described below.

 First Request Form
 ------------------